-- 1) attend all lectures and other course meetings as requested by the faculty. - 2) hold regular office hours as agreed to at the beginning of the semester.
-It is my responsibility to find a replacement if I am unable to meet my obligation and inform the Undergraduate Office. - 3) proctor and grade examinations as assigned by the Undergraduate Office.
-It is my responsibility to find a replacement if I am unable to meet my obligation and inform the Undergraduate Office and the faculty member. - 4) grade, record grades, and return materials to students in a timely fashion as required by the course instructor.
+- 1) attend all lectures and other course meetings as requested by the aculty. - 2) hold regular office hours as agreed to at the beginning of busemester.
+It is my responsibility to find a replacement if I am unable to meet my obligation and infor the Understand ate Office. - 3) proctor and grade examinations as assigned by the Undergraduate Gaue.
+If nonv responsibility to find a replacement if I am unable to meet my obligation and inform the ondergraduate Office and the faculty member. - 4) grade, record grades, and return materials to students in a timely which as required by the course instructor.